Lyn and Tom Richards – between music and other things

-An interview by Judy Vizarri in November 2019.
+An interview by Judy Vizzari in November 2019.
+Lyn and Tom are co-tutors of our Tuning into Opera class..

 How often do we pass through familiar places without taking time to really look?
 I know I do, often … for instance, just north of Eltham are the rolling hills of Kangaroo Ground and many times I've travelled through them en route to St Andrews or Yarra Glen without giving more than a cursory glance.